palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 Then go to the [GUI Downloads page](http://openbci.com/donation) and download the latest software release for Mac.
 The GUI is built on [Processing](https://processing.org/), a creative coding language, so you can also download the OpenBCI Processing Sketch and run it through processing.
 Once you unzip/extract the download, open the file called `OpenBCI_GUI_200_MACOSX` and there you will find the `OpenBCI_GUI.app`.
 You can move that into your `Applications` folder.

 **NOTE: If you are using a Mac with macOS Sierra, you MUST move the OpenBCI_GUI.app into your Applications folder.
 You also need to change your Security & Privacy settings to allow apps from Anywhere.
-Go [here](http://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide#ganglion-getting-started-guide-run-the-gui-on-macos-sierra) for instructions on how to do that, then come back to conintue thsi tutorial.**
+Go to the [end](http://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide#ganglion-getting-started-guide-run-the-gui-on-macos-sierra) of this page for instructions on how to do that, then come back to conintue this tutorial.**

 ![allow GUI to run](../assets/images/ganglion_permissions.png)